How To Hit Your F&I Numbers

 • Get out of the office and start walking the showroom floor, hang out at the sales desk, be on the move so you are on-deck!
 You need to know what is happening to every working deal (that goes for the virtual deals as well) so you can keep control.

 • Practice you presentation to the point that you know in your heart you can handle any objection that comes your way.
-Ask your management team to role play with you as you fine tune your presentation.
+Ask your management team to practice with you as you fine tune your presentation.

 • Hold a “Save A Deal” meeting at least every other day with your management team (If you do not know what a Save A Deal meeting is, you really need to reach out to me).